-For this blog Wise Basement Systems is hearing from Wise MD Les Meikle aka "The Rotter".
+For this blog Wise Basement Systems is hearing from Wise founder Les Meikle aka "The Rotter".

 Running Wise Basement Systems, Les is obviously interested in all things underground and the plights of the super-rich in London building mega "iceberg homes" where the basement is bigger than the rest of the property has caught his eye.